Ego-Surfing: Person Localization in First-Person Videos Using Ego-Motion Signatures: Experiments

 \section{Experiments}

-We investigate the performance of the proposed approach on our new dataset introduced in \cite{Yonetani2015}\footnote{Our dataset and codes are available on the project page http://yonetaniryo.github.io/corrsearch/.} and CMU-group first-person video dataset used in \cite{Arev2014, Park2012, Park2013}.
-The implementation details are described in Appendix~\ref{sec:implementation}, and we would like to particularly note that our algorithm was able to run on videos of size 320x180 while baseline face detectors and recognizers required full resolution videos (1920x1080 for out dataset and 1280x960 for the CMU dataset).
+In this section, we evaluate the proposed approach on our new dataset introduced in \cite{Yonetani2015}\footnote{Our dataset and codes will be available on the project page http://yonetaniryo.github.io/corrsearch/.} and CMU-group first-person video dataset (CMU dataset) used in \cite{Arev2014, Park2012, Park2013}.